DOWNLOADS

 2. qualitatively describes the wave diffraction on the slit;

-3. uses the principle of wave superposition; gives the conditions for strengthening and extinction of waves; describes the phenomenon of wave interference and the spatial image of interference;
+3. uses the principle of wave superposition; gives the conditions for strengthening and extinction of waves; describes the phenomenon of wave interference and the spatial image of interference; 4. analyzes the Doppler effect for waves when the source or observer moves much slower than the wave; gives examples of this phenomenon;

-5. describes the phenomena of simultaneous reflection and refraction of light at the boundary of two media with different speeds of light propagation; describes the operation of optical fiber as an example of using the phenomenon of total internal reflection;
+1. describes the phenomena of simultaneous reflection and refraction of light at the boundary of two media with different speeds of light propagation; describes the operation of optical fiber as an example of using the phenomenon of total internal reflection;

-6. distinguishes transverse and longitudinal waves; describes light as an electromagnetic wave; describes the polarization of light resulting from the transverse nature of the wave;
+2. distinguishes transverse and longitudinal waves; describes light as an electromagnetic wave; describes the polarization of light resulting from the transverse nature of the wave; 7. describes the spectrum of white light as a mixture of waves with different frequencies; 8. describes examples of optical phenomena in nature;

 Atomic physics.